EnvGen/LabProtocols/Amplicon_single_index_prep.rst

 **7) Sample pooling**

-	Pool all samples together for a total volume of c.
-15 μL and a concentration of 2 nM / barcoded	template.
+	Pool all samples together for a total volume of at least 20 μL and a concentration of 10 nM / barcoded	template.
 The molarity of a sample can be calculated using the formula:

-				Concentration*10 6 /656.6*Length
+				(Concentration*10^6) / (656.6*Length)

 **8) Sequencing**